ThomasPiergiovanni/oc_p8/README.md

 1. Change constants with the appropriate value into **pur_beurre/settings.py** :
 * SECRET_KEY = Either add a secret key in your environment variables or directly add a secret key here.
 * DATABASE =  Set the appropriate database name, username and password as defined in step 3.4.
-* DEBUG = Set to True in dev env mode.
+* DEBUG = Set *True* in dev env mode.
-* ALLOWED_HOSTS = Set to [] in dev env mode.
+* ALLOWED_HOSTS = Set *[]* in dev env mode.
 NB: You need to allow more than only localhost as the selenium, when runnig test generates radom server adresses.

 Example: